mauroservienti/milestone.github.io/_posts/2019-01-23-i-m-a-procrastinator-i-fail-at-to-do-lists.md

 ### Consolidation

-On Wednesdays morning I finally consolidate the rest of the week, turning what were `free` slots to `busy, and adjusting or changing what needs intervention.
+On Wednesdays morning I finally consolidate the rest of the week, turning what were `free` slots to `busy`, and adjusting or changing what needs intervention (refactoring).

 ## Planning for the unplanned

-Everyday there is one slot, somewhere in the day, defined as `Inbox triage & TODOs`.
+Everyday there is one slot, sometime during the day, defined as `Inbox triage & TODOs`.
 It basically serves two purposes:

 * Groom my backlog by looking and new things that are coming through my inbox, whatever inbox means (we'll talk about that in a future post)
 * Act like a buffer to absorb wrong estimates.

-Buffer consumption is what's right now with this post.
+Buffer consumption is what's happening right now with this post.
 It was planned for this morning, last slot before lunch time.
 Due to a meeting that went late in the first slot in the morning, the whole morning has been pushed back by 30 minutes.
 The `Inbox triage & TODOs` is now giving away for "free" 30 minutes to allow me to:

 * finish the post
-* avoid that the morning delay won't affect the afternoon
+* make so that morning delay doesn't affect the afternoon

 ### What about emergencies then?

-They don't exist, I'm sorry.
-Your emergencies are not allowed to disrupt my day.
-In [Particular](https://particular.net/) we have a clearly defined process to handle.
+They don't exist, I'm sorry. _Your_ emergencies are not allowed to disrupt _my_ day.
+In [Particular](https://particular.net/) we have a clearly defined process to handle them.
 This is the On Call schedule.
 And this the way to handle things when the roof is on fire.
 Everything else can wait 2 days.
 If something that needs attention happens on Monday afternoon, it can easily wait till Wednesday afternoon.
 Otherwise it means that we have a much bigger problem than the emergency itself. this is another story, though, that deserves it's own post.